 - Cellular – no Wi-Fi needed

-- Vital sign devices are paired prior to shipping
+- Vital sign devices are paired before shipping

-For more information about remote patient monitoring or to get started contact us today.
+Contact us today for more information about remote patient monitoring or to Request a Demo.